 Rumored to be first created by Joe Sheridan in 1942, this hot beverage is the perfect pick me up on a chilly evening.
 The legend goes that Mr. Sheridan was a chef at Foynes Port, an airbase for transatlantic flights that was a stopover for longer flights to refuel.
 Due to weather conditions, passengers would have to stay for the night and a restaurant was created to cater to these passengers, who were often Hollywood legends and politicians.
 One night, Mr. Sheridan wanted to create something for the cold, tired passengers, and the first Irish coffee was born.
 The perfect blend of rich coffee and smooth Irish whiskey, it’s a drink that combines two of our favorite vices: caffeine and whiskey.

 - 1-ounce heavy cream (lightly whipped)

 - Place the sugar into a warmed glass.
 Add the hot coffee and stir until dissolved.
 Add the Irish whiskey and stir again.
 Float the lightly whipped heavy cream on top by pouring it over the back of a spoon.

-Check out our complete collection at the Romeo Merino website.
 Be sure to subscribe to our mailing list to get exclusive perks, offers, and first looks at our latest offerings.